ofmla/devito-wiki/FAQ.md

 The floating-point operations are counted once all of the symbolic flop-reducing transformations have been performed during compilation.
 Devito uses an in-house estimate of cost, rather than SymPy's estimate, to take care of some low-level intricacies.
 For example, Devito's estimate ignores the cost of integer arithmetic used for offset indexing into multi-dimensional arrays.
 Examples of how the Devito estimator works are available [here](https://github.com/devitocodes/devito/blob/v4.1/tests/test_dse.py#L265).

-To calculate the GFlops/s performance, Devito multiplies the floating-point operations calculated at compile time by the size of the iteration space, and it does that at the granularity of individual expression.
+To calculate the GFlops/s performance, Devito multiplies the floating-point operations calculated at compile time by the size of the iteration space, and it does that at the granularity of individual expressions.
 For example, consider the following snippet:

 ```
 <section0 start>